dray89/Stata/README.md

 Collection of reusable dofile templates

+unbalanced_panel.log

+Income_Democracy.dta: The effect of democracy on income

+Unbalanced panel data on 195 countries from 1960 - 2000.
+From "Income & Democracy"
+By Prof. Daron Acemoglu, Published in American Economic Review, 2008, 98:3: 808-842

 balanced_panel.log

 Model Validation of “Shooting Down the ‘More Guns Less Crime’ Hypothesis” Stanford Law Review, 2003, Vol. 55, 1193-1312 by Professor John Donohue of Stanford University with Ian Ayres.